Abdulkareem987/Robotic-arm-interface/README.md

 This project is a two part project to design an interface to control a robotic arm and connect the database to the hardware.

-The First Part:- Robotic Arm Interface:
+The First Part:- Interface for Robotic Arm:

 This folder contains the files that create a Database and an Interface that control each motor in a robotic arm and save the angles chosen by the user in the database.